-Undoubtedly, one of the most romantic, exciting, picture-perfect ways to ask your partner to marry you is a proposal at the beach.
+Undoubtedly, one of the most romantic, exciting, picture-perfect ways to ask your partner to marry you is a beach proposal.
 When you’re deciding where to propose, the beach is a brilliant choice: there’s something so magical about the wide expanse of sea stretching before you, which makes it a brilliant place to pop the question!

 And if you’re thinking of a beach marriage proposal, one of the first things to do is think about which beach you’re going to go to.
 It may sound silly, but there’s a huge variety of beaches, so you’ll want to make sure you pick the right one.

-Then, once you’ve decided on the setting of your proposal at the beach, it’s time to plan how to actually ask the question!
+Then, once you’ve decided on the setting of your beach proposal, it’s time to plan how to actually ask the question!
 Here’s some of our favourite beach proposal ideas to give you some inspiration…

-It’s a classic idea for a proposal at the beach, but it’s a romantic one nonetheless: why not write out your question in the sand?
+It’s a classic idea for a beach proposal, but it’s a romantic one nonetheless: why not write out your question in the sand?
 Either write it in and get your partner to a higher vantage point so they can read it all in one, or perhaps write the letters out in a long line, so that they have to piece it together letter by letter.
 Then, you can be at the end, down on one knee…

 Together, the world is your oyster: so why not use one to propose?
 Instead of presenting the ring in a ring box, place the ring inside a beautiful shell, then ask your partner to open it.
 Extra points if you then go for a romantic celebratory meal with oysters!